-In my last post, I discussed how you can find out if a website is running on WordPress or some other content management system.
-The reasons for wanting to find out if a website is running WordPress or not, can be varied.
-But generally, people are curious or are learning to become web developers or web entrepreneurs.
-This time we want to show how to find out what WordPress theme a website is using.
+In my last post, I discussed how to find out if a website is running on WordPress or some other content management system.
+The reasons for wanting to find out if a website is running WordPress can vary.
+But generally, people are curious or learning to become web developers or entrepreneurs.
+This time we want to show how to determine what WordPress theme a website uses.

 I’m currently looking for the right theme for a portfolio website.
 Although I’ve seen previews of hundreds of themes in the past, I always try to identify the themes of a personal portfolio websites of other freelance professionals.
 It is a very good technique to see what type of website you can create with different themes and a bit of customization.

-Generally speaking, discovering this sort of information requires either using third party websites or browser extensions.
+Generally speaking, discovering this information requires either using third party websites or browser extensions.
 The alternate option is to view the source code and Google the stuff you find in the code.
-I’ll look at each method individually and point you in the direction of a few helpful tools.
+I’ll look at each method individually and point you toward a few helpful tools.

-WordPress Theme Search allows the user to enter the URL of any website that employs a WordPress theme and it presents the details of the same.
-The information not only identifies the theme but also the attempts to identify the author of the theme.
+WordPress Theme Search allows the user to enter the URL of any website that employs a WordPress theme and presents the details.
+The information identifies the theme and attempts to identify the author of the theme.

 If it finds, that a website uses a proprietary theme or a customized theme, it also reports that.
 This is a nice choice for identifying WordPress themes, especially if you intend to purchase one based on what you’ve seen on different websites.
 The theme details the websites reports will let you know if the theme is free for download or whether it requires a purchase.

-WP Theme Detector is another website that helps you find the themes that different WordPress sites employ.
-It comes with a great deal of information and helps you find the theme and theme’s author.
+WP Theme Detector is another website that helps you find different WordPress sites’ themes.
+It comes with great information and helps you find the theme and author.

 It also seems to keep data on sites tracked for long time.
-For example, when I entered colorlib.com to try out the application, among the results it says “Theme has changed at least once since this site was first tracked by WPTD on 2013-10-19”.
+For example, when I entered colorlib.com to try out the application, among the results it says “Theme has changed at least once since WPTD first tracked this site on”.
 So it provides information about the changes that have taken place on a website, provided the website in question has been checked in the past by WPTD.

 I tried WordPress Theme Search and attempted to find details about colorlib.com and the result displayed was rather limited. – “WordPress detected, but the specific theme details could not be determined.
 It is probably using a customized or proprietary theme.”
 Although this is accurate, WPTD provides more information including the author name.
 The results can vary with both applications for different websites, but it seems the case that WPTD might have the edge.

-I retried both applications with WpExplorer.com, I was definitely able to discern the author and license status for the custom theme their website employs.
+I retried both applications with WpExplorer.com, I could discern the author and license status for the custom theme their website employs.
 But again WPTD has the edge, because in addition to the normal stuff they also pointed out that they are a Top 100 WordPress Theme Provider and their themes account for 0.17% of WPTD previous searches.

-There is another website WhatTheme, which attempts to perform the same function but it doesn’t seem to be as good as either of the aforementioned two websites.
-It only points out that a custom theme has been used and identifies them by name, no linked references are provided to the authors of said theme.
+Another website, WhatTheme, attempts to perform the same function but doesn’t seem as good as the two websites above.
+It only points out that a custom theme has been used and identifies them by name, no linked references are provided to the theme’s authors.

-Although, the WhatTheme project seems like a great idea, it doesn’t look as though it has been fully developed.
+Although, the WhatTheme project seems like a great idea, it doesn’t look like it has been fully developed.
 The idea behind the algorithm of WhatTheme is to recommend themes with similar design elements found in the website being analysed.

 Using Browser Extensions

 After websites, browser extensions are the next easiest alternative to find out WordPress themes and templates of the websites you visit.
-Of course, they come with the added benefit of not having to visit another website to view theme details.
+Of course, they come with the added benefit of not visiting another website to view theme details.

-Among the three extensions, I definitely think WordPress Theme & Plugin Detector has the edge because it provides some information about the author for customized theme and templates.
+Among the three extensions, I think WordPress Theme & Plugin Detector has the edge because it provides information about the author for customized themes and templates.
 It is very similar to WPTD in that sense.

 I looked up the same type of extension for Firefox, I wasn’t able to find an extension worthy of note.
 If you use Firefox and find an extension for the same to detect WP themes, I’d love to hear it in the comments below.

-This is for those of you who are tech savvy and have accessed the source code of websites for different purposes.
-We can glean from the Source Code the names of the templates and themes that WordPress websites employ.
+This is for those of you who are tech-savvy and have accessed the source code of websites for different purposes.
+We can glean the names of the templates and themes that WordPress websites employ from the Source Code.
 This is true of all Content Management Systems.

-There are always clues that point towards the theme or the template that a website is running regardless of the Content Management System.
-On a different note, if you do not know whether a website is running on WordPress, you can read my previous post which explains how to find out if a website is running on WordPress.
+There are always clues pointing toward a website’s theme or template, regardless of the Content Management System.
+On a different note, if you do not know whether a website is running on WordPress, you can read my previous post, which explains how to find out if a website is running on WordPress.